 Now that the data has been analyzed, requirements can be written and the site or application can be designed.
 When possible, each functioning component or set of functioning components of the site or application is user-tested as it is completed.
 Once the system is functioning, don't be afraid to deploy.
 Remember — it is the Web, and you can change it, so make incremental improvements and iterate, iterate, iterate.

 And back to the Red Cross — the team finished the job on-time and on-budget.
-See the results in the sidebar.

 If this example were to continue, the next steps would include: 1) Iterate the process and do more robust definition and analysis — and — 2) Measure the results through metrics and refine as necessary.
 Yes, this process is similar to shampoo's Lather-Rinse-Repeat.
 The inherent cyclical nature of this approach ensures that improvements to the Red Cross donations page is not limited to a quickie project for a single marketing campaign.
 The page can go live in conjunction with the direct mail campaign without forsaking future improvements.

 Through iteration and by employing as many user-centered design tools as appropriate, more and more is learned about what the users want.
 And by integrating these findings into the site or application, a better product is provided that customers will value more highly, which will ultimately lead to greater business benefits.